hwittenborn/tap/README.md

 There is also a roadmap [here](https://github.com/hwittenborn/tap/issues/7) that is tracking the development to a 1.0.0 release, which somewhat outlines Tap's current major features.

-Tap is currently in very early development, and may thus be highly prone to bugs.
-If you're not a fan of beta software, please avoid using Tap for the time being.
+Tap is currently in beta, and is also in very rapid development.
+Likewise, bugs are almost guaranteed to crop up somewhere, and you should avoid Tap for the time being if you're expecting a smooth experience 100% of the time.

 ## Installation and usage
 Tap can be installed [directly from the MPR](https://dur.hunterwittenborn.com/packages/tap).